timvdc/poetry/README.md

 ## Introduction

-Charles/Sylvia is a system for automatic poetry generation, developed within the MELODI group at IRIT, the research institute for computer science in Toulouse.
-The system has been trained on billions of words extracted from generic web texts; its rhyming knowledge has been extracted from Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.
+Charles/Sylvia is a system for automatic poetry generation, developed at the Faculty of Arts, KU Leuven, Belgium.
+The system has been trained on billions of wordsextracted from generic web texts; its rhyming knowledge has been extracted from Wiktionary, and it automatically learned an elementary notion of sense by looking at the context of words.

 Sylvia writes in English, while Charles is French.

+A previous version of this system was developed at IRIT, Toulouse.

 ## Examples